 - They mimic estrogen in the body and may disrupt our natural hormonal balance.

 - There may be a link between paraben exposure and breast cancer.
 This is not certain, but existing research is enough to prompt changes in consumer cosmetic choices.

 There are many alternatives to parabens which are safe and just as effective!

 Best Alternatives: Vitamin E, rosemary extract, fermented radish root, grapefruit seed extract, sodium benzoate, and antioxidant oils such as almond, avocado, and hemp seed oil.

 Concerning Alternatives: Ethylhexylglycerin and phenoxyethanol (both have been linked to skin irritation).

 Fragrances (or perfume) are in nearly 50% of all cosmetic products.
-These blends of aromatics which give beauty products their trademark scents are often a mix of chemicals.
-Fragrance is essentially a catch all term for “secret ingredients”.
+These blends of aromatics, which give beauty products their trademark scents, are often chemical cocktails.
+“Fragrance” is essentially a catch-all term for “secret ingredients”.
 The problem with fragrance is that the law does not require companies to tell consumers what is actually in these secret “blends”.
-It is impossible to know what any blend is made with.
+It is impossible to know what any blend is made of.

 Best Alternatives: fragrance-free or unscented products and high-quality essential oils